 - the principal obstacles – scientific, technological, economic, societal -- that will need to be overcome to accomplish the task and implement the solution at scale.

 The Letters of Interest will be reviewed and collated by the Faculty Review Committee.
 The authors will be invited to participate in a series of discussions and exchanges with authors of related submissions as well as the broader MIT research community.
-Depending on the level of interest, several webinars will be organized by broad theme.
-These webinars will provide the authors with opportunities to learn more about the climate-related research landscape at MIT and to connect with other PIs.
-The Committee anticipates that the webinars, and subsequent discussions with Committee members and others, will result in some refining and combining of the project ideas described in the initial submissions, as well as gap identification.
+Depending on the level of interest, several workshops will be organized by broad theme.
+These workshops will provide the authors with opportunities to learn more about the climate-related research landscape at MIT and to connect with other PIs.
+The Committee anticipates that the workshops, and subsequent discussions with Committee members and others, will result in some refining and combining of the project ideas described in the initial submissions, as well as gap identification.
 Revised Letters of Interest will then be submitted for further review.
 Authors may participate in more than one Letter of Interest.

 The Committee will invite a subset of Phase I authors to develop comprehensive White Papers that will describe in detail the problem area, its significance, and a plan for achieving a solution.
 As appropriate, these papers will also describe plans for accelerated innovation and/or broad societal uptake.
 The White Paper leads will be encouraged to continue building the teams needed to define and execute on these plans.
 There will likely be important roles here for experts in public policy and in business models suitable for rapid scale-up of new products, services, and systems.
 For applied research that is focused on developing particular products or services, a plausible pathway to commercial viability will be an important element, with due consideration of cost effectiveness relative to alternatives.